Application and Entry Requirement FAQs

 If you are unable to find any agents in the drop-down list of your home country, you may try contacting agents in neighbouring countries.
 Many of our agents offer virtual consultations and they can communicate with you via emails or videos calls if required.

-For direct applicants, the preferred way to apply with La Trobe is through our online international application portal.
+For direct international student applicants, the preferred way to apply with La Trobe is through our online international application portal.
 In the online application form, please fill in as much detailed information as possible regarding your prior study and English proficiency.For single unit or cross-institutional applicants, please contact the Recruitment & International Operations team via email: LTUglobal@latrobe.edu.au.

 There is no application fee when you apply directly through La Trobe.
 However, if you are from a region where application is required via an authorised agent, the agent may charge a service fee to assist you with the course and student visa applications.